Anonoei/klipper_auto_tap/README.md

 1. Open your printers configuration
 2. In your `PRINT_START` macro, add `AUTO_TAP` after homing and leveling have been complete
 3. Adjust as needed based on build surface material

+## Tester Documentation
+ Thanks for your interest in testing Auto TAP!
+There are a few macro arguments that aren't included in the above documentation.
+If you're having issues with Auto TAP and want to see if different values work better for you, here they are!

+1. Run `AUTO_TAP FORCE=1 TAP_VERSION=DEV` with any of the following arguments
+   1. `DEV_MULTIPLE` - Value to multiply the travel distance by to calculate offset
+   2. `DEV_ADDER` - Value to add to the calculated offset
+   3. `DEV_FUNC` - Method to 'tap'
+      - `simple` - Previous default, simply probes, and lifts the toolhead until the endstop is open
+      - `rev hop` - Before each step, hop down to probe position then move up

+ If you want to check what Auto TAP's variables, run `AUTO_TAP FORCE=1 PRINT_CONFIG=1`